BestTimesToVisit.com Logo

 Intercity Buses (Arriva, Nomago)

-Cost:Generally cheaper than trains, with prices varying by distance.
-A trip from Ljubljana to Bled can cost around €5-€8.
+Cost:Competitive with trains, often slightly cheaper for shorter distances.
+A ticket from Ljubljana to Bled can cost around €5-€8.

 Car Rental

-Cost:Daily rates can range from €30-€70 depending on the car type and rental company.
-Factor in fuel costs and vignette tolls.
+Cost:Daily rates can range from €30-€70 depending on the car type and rental duration.
+Factor in fuel costs and vignette (toll sticker) fees.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.